ImJiyun/next/snippets/README.md

 ### Server Actions in Next.js Client Components

-- Server actions cannot be defined in Client Components
+- Server actions cannot be **defined** in Client Components (Client components can import server action from other files and use it)

 ```tsx
 "use client";